zertyz/edificando-o-controle-interno/themes/ng2-admin/README.md

     /** theme configuration */
     export const appTheme    : string = 'ng2-admin';     /** One of the directories in 'themes/' */
     ```
-  - Enable the needed modules:
+  - Enable the needed modules (please, update this):
     ```typescript
     {moduleName: 'MNg2AdminModule',         htmlEnabled: true,  mobileEnabled: false},  // enable this module for HTML if you are using 'ng2-admin' theme
     {moduleName: 'NgUploaderModule',        htmlEnabled: true,  mobileEnabled: false},  // idem